When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Problem statement and motivation

-Here, the distinct communication delays are considered.
-In the sequel, we aim to design prediction-based distributed control strategies to compensate for the communication delays.
-Since agents may exhibit heterogeneous dynamics, the dimension of their respective state has potential to differ.
-Under this background, our objective is to achieve output synchronization.
+In the sequel, we aim to design prediction-based distributed control strategies to exactly compensate for these communication delays in finite time steps.
+Since the agents may exhibit heterogeneous dynamics, the dimensions of their states may differ.
+Under this setting, our objective is to achieve output synchronization.
+To this end, our design consists of two main components: \begin{enumerate} [leftmargin=*, itemsep=0pt] \item The construction of a \emph{distributed observer} $\xi_i(k)$ that achieves consensus, in Lemma \ref{lemma2}, with respect to the exogenous signal $\upsilon(k)$ generated by \eqref{equ:exosystem}, namely, $\lim_{k\to\infty}|\xi_i(k) - \upsilon(k)|= 0$, $i=1,2,\ldots,N$. \item Achieving the output synchronization of the heterogeneous MAS, i.e., $\lim_{k\to\infty}|y_i(k)-y_j(k)|=0$, for any $i,j\in\{1,2,\ldots,N\}$, in Theorems \ref{theorem1} and \ref{theorem2} \end{enumerate} The result of the first stage serves as a key basis for establishing the output synchronization result in the second stage.